rancher/docs/content/rancher/v2.x/en/installation/options/upgrading-cert-manager/_index.md

 We have also removed support for the old configuration format that was deprecated in the v0.8 release.
 This means you must transition to using the new solvers style configuration format for your ACME issuers before upgrading to v0.11.
 For more information, see the [upgrading to v0.8 guide](https://cert-manager.io/docs/installation/upgrading/upgrading-0.7-0.8/).

 Details about the change and migration instructions can be found in the [cert-manager v0.10 to v0.11 upgrade instructions](https://cert-manager.io/docs/installation/upgrading/upgrading-0.10-0.11/).

+Details about the change and migration instructions can be found in the [cert-manager v0.13 to v0.14 upgrade instructions](https://cert-manager.io/docs/installation/upgrading/upgrading-0.13-0.14/).

 More info about [cert-manager upgrade information](https://cert-manager.io/docs/installation/upgrading/).